-- 7.2.6 The site meets the following Ramsar criteria: - Criterion 5: The site supports a waterfowl assemblage of international importance. - Criterion 6: The site supports the following qualifying species/populations: - Common shelduck Tadorna tadorna - Eurasian teal Anas crecca - Northern pintail Anas acuta - Common redshank Tringa totanus - Black-tailed godwit Limosa limosa islandica - Dunlin Calidris alpina alpina - 7.2.7 With regard to the supporting habitats and functional habitats for the Ramsar qualifying features are taken to be the habitats for the equivalent SPA features.
+- 5.2.7 The site meets the following Ramsar criteria: - Criterion 5: The site supports a waterfowl assemblage of international importance. - Criterion 6: The site supports the following qualifying species/populations: - Common shelduck Tadorna tadorna - Eurasian teal Anas crecca - ► Northern pintail Anas acuta - Common redshank Tringa totanus - ▶ Black-tailed godwit Limosa limosa islandica - Dunlin Calidris alpina alpina - 5.2.8 The supporting habitats and functional habitats for the Ramsar qualifying features are taken to be the habitats for the equivalent SPA features.
+Qualitative and quantitative targets for the conservation objectives are provided in the supplementary advice for the SPA50, which are considered applicable to the Ramsar site also.